Menu

 607-351-2470

-Chris Julian is a freelance video editor, cinematographer and camera operator in Seattle, WA.
-He also teaches video editing and other filmmaking skills at various local colleges and schools.
+Chris Julian is a freelance video editor, visual effects artist, and camera operator in Seattle, WA.
+He also has taught video editing and other filmmaking skills and film history at various local colleges and schools.